 - Responsive images

-The following assessments will test your understanding of the HTML basics covered in the guides above:
+The following assessment will test your understanding of the HTML basics covered in the guides above:

 - Mozilla splash page